-Writing prompts could include:
+Writing prompts could include things like:

 9. Make sidewalk paint with cornstarch, water, and food coloring.

-Combine 1/2 cup water and 1/2 cup cornstarch in a blender, and blend on low speed until smooth.
+Mix 1/2 cup water and 1/2 cup cornstarch in a blender, and blend on low speed until smooth.
 Transfer to a plastic bowl and stir in 12 drops of food coloring.
 Use paintbrushes and sponges to decorate the sidewalk.
 The paint washes away with water.

 Tip: When using more than one color per gel-cling design, allow each color to dry first; otherwise, the colors may run together.

 Fill small socks with rice and tie the ends with rubber bands and ribbon.
-Then, cover six empty, clean 15-ounce cans with colored tape, making sure the tape covers any sharp edges.
+Then cover six empty, clean 15-ounce cans with colored tape, making sure the tape covers any sharp edges.

 Set cans up in a pyramid, and have kids stand several feet away.
 Whoever knocks down all the cans within two tries wins!

 12. Play glow-in-the-dark bowling.

 If you have leftover glow sticks from No. 6’s activity, here’s another chance to make your summer nights better.
 Insert Dollar Tree glow sticks into bottles filled with water, replace the cap, and use a ball to knock them over.
 You could also arrange them for indoor hallway play.